t-evans/jockeyjs-alerts/README.md

 configurable buttons.

 This extends the functionality of Tim Coulter's JockeyJS lib (https://github.com/tcoulter/jockeyjs) by adding alert() and confirm() functions to the Jockey JS object.
+However, currently, it requires a fork of that lib that has one small change (https://github.com/t-evans/jockeyjs).

 **Javascript/webapp Setup:**

- 1. Copy the jockey.alerts.js and jockey.js files to your web app (you can obtain the latest jockey.js file from https://github.com/tcoulter/jockeyjs).
+ 1. Copy the jockey.alerts.js and jockey.js files to your web app (you can obtain the latest jockey.js file from https://github.com/t-evans/jockeyjs).

  For Javascript usage, see html/example.html.